Nextiva / Blog / Customer Experience

 Related: Contact Center Industry: Hype vs. Reality (and What’s Next)

-2. Craft your contact center roadmap
+2. Develop your contact center roadmap

-Based on your findings, craft a data-driven roadmap for your contact center.
+Based on your findings, craft a roadmap for your contact center.
 This plan should be your guiding light, outlining a clear vision for improvement and prioritizing specific areas based on the data you collected.

 Ensure your plan aligns with your company’s goals.
 It should be a seamless extension of the bigger picture.
 For example, if the company is launching a new product line, your roadmap might prioritize agent training on that product.